-If you're planning on making 2019 the year you jump in the deep end and take your digital marketing to the next level – then you’d better start learning the lingo ASAP!
-It’s acronym after acronym, abbreviation after abbreviation, and if you have been struggling with FOMO in 2018 then well, after reading this hopefully you’ll BRB after Christmas feeling ready to kickstart your SEO and SMM efforts…
+When you made a plan to jump in the deep end and take your digital marketing to the next level – you probably didn’t expect to have to start learning the lingo!
+I get it – it’s like a whole other language at times!
+It’s acronym after acronym, abbreviation after abbreviation, and if you have been struggling with it all you’ve probably had a bit of FOMO.
+I’m hoping after reading this you’ll be DMing your BFF to say you’ll BRB as you’ll be ready to go off and kickstart your SEO and SMM efforts…

 OK – Yes.
 I’ll stop that now.

 Basically, I just wanted to offer up a basic glossary for you.
-Warning – it gets a little silly.
+Warning – it’s late in the evening as I write this, it may get a little silly.

 (Disclaimer: This seemed funny when I wrote it.
 I often have to explain to people when I first meet them how funny I am.
 It’s kind of a warning.)